 Surf our Pinterest page and see what inspires us.
 Maybe it will inspire you?

-Limited delivery service within an hour's distance from the farm (1406 Bayside Road, Trenton Maine) but farm pickup is preferred.
+Limited delivery service (for a fee) within an hour's distance from the farm (1406 Bayside Road, Trenton Maine) but farm pickup is preferred.

 While you don't have to keep your flowers in the fridge, we suggest transporting them in an air conditioned vehicle (never in the back of a pick-up truck), storing them in a cool basement or air conditioned room, out of direct sunlight and away from food.